easysoa/EasySOA/README.md

  * `plugins/easysoa-demo-model-core`: The Nuxeo core contributions.
  * `plugins/easysoa-demo-model-web`: The Nuxeo web contributions, tightly linked to the `core` project.
  * `plugins/easysoa-demo-rest`: The REST API used by the service finder.
- * `easysoa-servicefinder`: The service finding tool.
+ * `discovery-by-browsing`: The service discovery tool.